thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 JDK 8, but is available in third party libraries.
 There are alternative approaches, such as processing the source data in appropriate chunks.

-#How about doing something with XSLT in our web service now?
+# How about doing something with XSLT in our web service now?

 Here is an existing transformation to create JSON from arbitrary XML: https://github.com/doekman/xml2json-xslt/blob/master/xml2json.xslt

 It is in the classpath in the resources directory of the code bundle.

-We need to add a utility method to Address2Xml.java:
+We need to add a transform utility method to Address2Xml.java:

     private static String transform(String xml, File transformFile) throws TransformerException {
         try {